EnochHe1/AtTune/README.md

 This platform offers Spotify playlists tailored to the user's emotions.
-Submitted to Recess Hacks 3.0 (completed in 26 hours)

 ### Important